Skip to main content

 Currency: this will be used on the technology spend dashboard.
 This is derived from the Location and cannot be changed after account creation.
 If you make a mistake, you will need to delete and recreate the company.

-Timezone: this will be used for displaying relevant dates/times such as next integration runtime, scheduled tasks etc. This is derived from the Location, however it can be changed both during and after account creation.
+Time zone: this will be used for displaying relevant dates/times such as next integration runtime, scheduled tasks etc. This is derived from the Location, however it can be changed both during and after account creation.

-Localisation: this is used to control syntax and formatting of dates, times, currency etc. This is derived from the Location and cannot be changed.
+Localization: this is used to control syntax and formatting of dates, times, currency etc. This is derived from the Location and cannot be changed.

 5. Select the License, which also controls the company type so that you do not inadvertently create a company with the incorrect license type.
 Available license types are as follows: